TrW236/SemanticSegmentation/README.md

 <img src="https://filedn.com/lUE8ye7yWpzFOF1OFLVsPau/Github/semantic_segmentation/losses.png" alt="training losses" width="488">

-From the diagramm above we can see that the losses are convergent good, when the epoch is around 45.
+From the diagram above we can see that the losses are convergent good when the epoch is around 45.

 ## Result